 It goes without saying that a forced-air HVAC system has to have a blower because that's what does the forcing, but it must have a number of other components as well.
-At a minimum, it needs a furnace, air conditioner or heat pump to condition the air, a ductwork system to exchange air in the house with conditioned air, a flue to exhaust combustion gases (for gas-powered systems) and a thermostat to control it.
+At a minimum, it needs a furnace, air conditioner or heat pump to condition the air, a ductwork system to exchange air in the house with conditioned air, a flue to exhaust combustion gases (for oil and gas-powered systems) and a thermostat to control it.
 If the system includes an air conditioner or a heat pump, it also has to have a condensing unit, and this is usually situated outside and connected to the indoor unit by tubing that carries the electrical wires and refrigerant lines.

 The Furnace Is the Heart of a Heating System